kerrizor/kerrizor.com/source/_posts/2015-05-14-serendipity-and-ruby-objects.markdown

  => true
 ```

 Wait, what?!
 Child is /less/ than Parent?
 That's interesting.
 Why would it be less than Parent?
 I was in the middle of a class, and didn't want to derail, so I quickly said "Oh, that's interesting!
 I want to explore this later, hang on.."
-As someone who's attention is easily diverted, I've found having the code equivalent of a little notebook to jot down my thoughts, ideas, and questions to help me focus on the problem at hand rather than rabbit holes, so I keep a little folder of notes (backed by git) of interesting things.
+As someone whose attention is easily diverted, I've found having the code equivalent of a little notebook to jot down my thoughts, ideas, and questions to help me focus on the problem at hand rather than rabbit holes, so I keep a little folder of notes (backed by git) of interesting things.

 So, questionable code captured, I as able to return to it later that evening.
 What was going on?
 Now, I know that all objects in Ruby have their own unique ID.
 Could that be what we're comparing?